diggledoot/lighthouse-rust/README.md

-finished CRUD/
-work on the service with the sea-orm stuff y'know
+okay able to pass the db state around the handlers ughhh. okay to do create post function. just interacting with the db.